dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/concurrency.md

 The Contoso University sample web application demonstrates how to create ASP.NET Core MVC web applications using Entity Framework Core and Visual Studio.
 For information about the tutorial series, see [the first tutorial in the series](intro.md).

-In earlier tutorials you learned how to update data.
+In earlier tutorials, you learned how to update data.
 This tutorial shows how to handle conflicts when multiple users update the same entity at the same time.

 You'll create web pages that work with the Department entity and handle concurrency errors.
 The following illustrations show the Edit and Delete pages, including some messages that are displayed if a concurrency conflict occurs.